Kevin871207/Development-Environment-Settings/Language/Rust.md

     			"cwd": "${workspaceRoot}",
     			"preLaunchTask": "cargo build"
     		},
-		        /* Require this if OS is Windows */
+		        /* Require this if OS is Windows and project probably need standard input */ {
-    		{
     			"name": "Debug on GDB",
     			"type": "gdb",